madaritech/woocommerce-cf-piva/readme.txt

 * il menu a tendina può essere disabilitato dalla pagina delle impostazioni: in tal caso il tipo di fatturazione è sempre "Fattura", viene aggiunto un apposito campo obbligatorio nel quale il cliente può specificare la Partita Iva o il Codice Fiscale

+* mediante apposita checkbox, dalla pagina delle impostazioni, il campo "Nome della Società" può essere reso obbligatorio nel caso il tipo di fatturazione selezionata sia "Fattura"

 = English =

 Add the "Partita IVA" e "Codice Fiscale" fields in WooCommerce for the italian market.
 Different labels in the various sections (checkout page, order, etc.) can be configured quickly and easily.
 In detail:

-* a drop-down menu allows the customer to specify the billing type: Receipt Tax or Invoice
+* a drop-down menu allows the customer to specify the billing type: "Receipt Tax" or "Invoice"

 * in case the customer selects the invoice, in the checkout a mandatory field is added, in which the customer can specify the VAT or the Tax Code

 * in case the customer selects the invoice, the order will specify the choice made and the value of the Tax Code and/or VAT Code

 * the drop-down menu can be disabled from the settings page: in this case the type of invoicing is always "Invoice", a mandatory field is added in which the customer can specify the VAT number or the Tax Code

+* by means of a checkbox, from the settings page, the "Company Name" field can be made mandatory if the type of invoice selected is "Invoice"

 == Installation ==